SpaceX nails triple booster landing

 SpaceX nails triple booster landing after satellite delivery

-Elon Musk's SpaceX Falcon Heavy launched from NASA’s Kennedy Space Center in Florida carrying a satellite into orbit for Saudi Arabian company Arabsat.
+Elon Musk's Falcon Heavy launched a satellite into orbit for a Saudi Arabian company.

-As well as having its first commercial payload, it was also the first time the three lower boosters of the rocket returned to Earth successfully.

-The rocket is part of a growing number of launch services at SpaceX, which includes the Crew Dragon that docked onto the International Space Station in March.

 -